Jrealmorillo/Full-Stack-Open/README.md

 # Full Stack Open Course

-This is my repository for the Full Stack Open course from the University of Helsinki that I started on July 4th, 2024.
+This is my repository for the [Full Stack Open Course](https://fullstackopen.com/en/) from the [University of Helsinki.](https://www.helsinki.fi/en)